TheoW03/UnityTemplates/README.md

 saveload class: basic JSON save and load class In C# unity

 Player controller: Player this is a basic control functionality class. it has the RB, current pos, and speed.

+spawn something: used to spawn stuff in your unity proj.